 Don Norman in his book, Psychology of Everyday Things, introduced the term affordance as the actions a user perceives to be possible, distinct from those which are possible.

 Click here to know more.

-You would notice the above mentioned underlined text.
+You would notice the above-mentioned underlined text.
 At first glance, one may think of it as a hyperlink, but it is not clickable, there is no hyperlink attached to it.
-It’s an example of how perceived and actual affordance are distinct and different.
+It’s an example of how perceived and actual affordance is distinct and different.
 However, while designing, one must include both affordances.

 Think about it, one cannot carry out the desired actions if the product does not afford it.
 Similarly, if the user is unable to perceive afforded actions, those actions cannot be carried out.